SNAPSHOT-India stocks, bonds, rupee, swap, call at 0431 GMT

 -----------------------

-BSE index down 0.04 pct and broader NSE index 0.05 pct lower as investors are cautious ahead of the expiry of derivative contracts on Thursday and release of economic data on Friday.
+The BSE index down 0.25 percent and the broader NSE index 0.26 percent lower as investors cautious ahead of the Reserve Bank of India's monetary policy review later in the day.
+Interest-rate sensitive stocks are down.

 RUPEE